yanet-platform/yanet/README.md

 YANET is an open-source extensible framework for software forwarding traffic based on DPDK.

 ## Introduction
 The main objective of our solution is to be fault-tolerant and high-performance traffic processor.
 This is achieved due to the absence of context switching, no data race, constant complexity of algorithms, lockless.
-And covering with autotests.

 ## Features
 - IPv4/IPv6 routing
-- Dynamic routing is based on integration with BIRD
 - ECMP with weight
 - MPLS encapsulation
 - Dot1q ethernet encapsulation
-- ACL
+- IPFW compatible ruleset with extensions
 - Stateful firewall
 - Layer-4 load balancer
 - IPIP tunnel